Nuno-Ferreira/M00779167/README.md

 To go to file:

-Enter the folder "Fadecandy_2400-main"
+-Enter the folder "Fadecandy_2400-main"

-Enter the folder "examples"
+-Enter the folder "examples"

-Then open the file "Python Assessment"
+-Then open the file "Python Assessment"

-Run the program
+-Run the program

-From the 3 options choose one
+-From the 3 options choose one

-To stop the program click the button "exit"
+-To stop the program click the button "exit"

 Enjoy!